 11 Digital customer experience strategies & trends

-Next, let’s dive into some digital customer experience trends and strategies that you can leverage right now.
+Let’s look at some digital customer experience trends and strategies you can leverage right now.

 1. Create a personalized experience

 Customers don’t want to feel like a cog in a machine.
-They want a personalized experience from start to finish.
+Instead, they want a personalized experience from start to finish.

 The more personalized the experience, the more valued a customer will feel.
 As a result, your retention rates are likely to improve.